 Remove Rotting And Finished Plants

 Removing these spent plants from the soil surface will prevent pests from getting a head start for springtime.
-With old plants, consider burying them in their garden.
+According to experts, with old plants, consider burying them in their garden.
 It can add organic matter to your soil, improve the soil tilth and its overall health.

 Prepare Your Ground For The Next Season